-Just as we love our homes our pet birds love their cage as home which makes the design of the cage for your bird very important.
+Just as we love our homes our pet birds love their cage as home.
+This makes the design of the cage for your bird very important.
 Here are the most important points you need to know before choosing your bird cage.

 First of all the perfect bird cage needs to provide enough space for your bird to move around, to fully extend his wings inside the cage.
 Additional space is needed for bird toys, dishes, perches and other places your birds love to hang out such as swings or nests.

 Birds need privacy, a place they can call their own, like so many other pet.